 - Applications will be assessed according to the following criteria: Originality of research, significance of research, feasibility of successful completion, academic rigour (command of the field, spelling, fluency etc), potential of the applicant (an assessment of the strength of the CV, taking into account the student’s current status), financial need, value for money, strength of reference, necessity of travel.

-- Successful scholarship winners are normally informed by 1st March, and are invited to attend a presentation in London in July (exceptions may be made if the costs of attendance at this event are prohibitive).
-They are required to write a 600-word report on their funded research project, to be sent to email@example.com within nine months of receipt of the scholarship.
+- Successful scholarship winners are normally informed by 15th March, and are invited to attend a presentation at the ARTES AGM in the Summer.
+They are required to write a 600-word report on their funded research project, to be sent to firstname.lastname@example.org within nine months of receipt of the scholarship [for 2021 this will be extended to twelve months in light of COVID-19 restrictions].